TokamakUI/TokamakPublish/README.md

 # TokamakPublish

-Use Tokamak for your Publish themes.
+Use Tokamak in your themes for [the Publish static generator](https://github.com/johnsundell/Publish).

 You can either write your entire theme with Tokamak, or integrate it with your existing `Plot` HTML.